mmbase/mmbase-oldimport/contributions/README.txt

 - Is it MMBase related

-- Does it have a valid opensource license (this is not a place to get free cvs space for commercial projects)
+- Does it have the MPL license (this is not a place to get free cvs space for commercial projects)

 - Does it have value to others in the community.
 This can be as a total product or as a source to copy/modify/steal code (this is opensource afterall)